Exbourne: Overview

-The village contains a Conservation Area, in which the principle building is the Church of St Mary with its embattled tower and some fabric dating from XIV c.
+The village contains a Conservation Area, in which the principal building is the Church of St Mary with its embattled tower and some fabric dating from XIV c.
 The present manor house was built ca. 1830, and the manorial court was formerly held at Court Barton.

 There is a Church of England Primary School which has three classes with about sixty children on roll.
 Other public buildings include the Methodist Chapel and the Village Hall, which was formerly the Manor Hall.
 An early Bible Christian chapel and Sunday School still stand, converted for residential use.

 The public house is called the 'Red Lion' which has undergone extensive work.

 There is an eco-friendly underground community shop, cafe and post office (opened 2012), which has been funded through grants and local funding.

 A garage, filling station and car workshop (RB Tyres) lies at the crossroads with the A3072.

 At the boundary with Jacobstowe stands an ancient packhorse bridge over the Okement river.